 Route: New Orleans – San Antonio – Tucson – Phoenix – Los Angeles

 Distance and duration: 2764 miles (4448 km); 48 hours

-The ultimate American railroad ride: east to west, coast to coast, clean through from the bars of New Orleans to the breakers of the Pacific Ocean.
-If you’ve always dreamed of crossing the States, but don’t much relish the prospect of two weeks spent cooped up in an automobile, then a ride on the Sunset Limited is the answer.
+Amtrak's Sunset Limited is the ultimate American railroad ride: east to west, clean through from the bars of New Orleans to the breakers of the Pacific Ocean.
+If you’ve always dreamed of crossing the States, but don’t relish the prospect of two weeks spent cooped up in an automobile, then a ride on the Sunset Limited is the answer.

 Another reason this train is special: it’s the only Amtrak service with a dedicated parlor car, open only to passengers who book sleepers.
 The parlor conjures old-time rail romance, with wood paneling and soft lighting, plus a special menu and wine-and-cheese tastings.